XlogicX/2600-Roulette/README.md

 # Maintenance and Code change
 Python is one of my least frequently used langauges (for now), so things may not be perfect as of now and I will attempt to maintain the code.
 However, I will do it very conservatively, as to not disrupt the random functionality (to keep in consistent for everyone using it).
 For this reason, I still made a best effort to write reasonable code and attempt to address all of the edge-cases I could think of ahead of time.

+That said, I haven't yet added all comprehensible error checking and input sanitizing.
+For example, if you run the script without internet connectivity, you may get some stupid errors